There are many hazards related to psychosocial issues. The University has a range of services to support staff including:

 - Employee Assistance Program (EAP)- a confidential personal and professional development resource available for all employees and their immediate family members.

-- Discrimination, harassment and bullying - find links to the University's Appropriate Workplace Behaviour Policy and related contacts.
+- Making the University a fair, equitable and safe workplace, Appropriate Workplace Behaviour Policy and related contacts.

 - Diversity and Inclusion - to learn more about how the University embeds diversity and inclusion in the workplace.